-For whatever reason, Nuggets head coach George Karl decided to leave his starters on the floor in the closing minutes of the game, despite the fact that his team was leading by a wide margin.
-This sort of strategy goes against an unwritten rule of conduct in the NBA (and other sports).
+For whatever reason, Nuggets coach George Karl decided to leave his starters on the floor in the closing minutes of the game, despite the fact that his team was leading by a wide margin.
+This sort of strategy goes against an unwritten rule of conduct in the NBA.

-Karl had his reserves ready to sub in for Denver with just over one minute to play, but a turnover delayed them from checking in.
-Nuggets guard J.R.
-Smith raced down the floor on a fast break opportunity, but Mardy Collins fouled him hard, sending him to the floor.
+Karl had his reserves ready to sub in with just over one minute to play, but a turnover delayed them from checking in.
+Nuggets guard JR Smith raced down the floor on a fast break opportunity, but Knicks forward Mardy Collins fouled him hard, sending him to the floor.

-Players from both teams rushed to the action, with Nate Robinson being the first on-scene.
+Players from both teams rushed to the action, with Robinson being the first on the scene.
 With tempers reaching their boiling points, Robinson actually threw a punch at Smith, who responded with some blows of his own.

-The NBA came down with an iron fist after this incident, hoping to avoid such conflicts in the future.
+Several Nuggets and Knicks news outlets had a field day in the aftermath of the brawl.
+The NBA came down with an iron fist after the incident, hoping to avoid such conflicts in the future.
 As a result, there hasn’t been an on-court fight of this magnitude since.

-Right up front, the league fined each team $500,000 for their involvement.
-Smith and Robinson received 10-game suspensions for punching each other, while Collins and New York’s Jared Jeffries got six and four-game suspensions, respectively.
-Anthony, however, got 15 games for his sneaky slap.
+The league fined each team $500,000 for the melee.
+Smith and Robinson received 10-game suspensions for punching each other, while Collins and fellow Knicks forward Jared Jeffries got six- and four-game suspensions, respectively.
+Carmelo got suspended for 15 games for his sneaky slap.

 Whether or not we’ll see another brawl like this remains to be seen.
-The NBA holds image in high regard, and it’s hoping to keep these fights off the court in the future.
+The NBA holds its image in high regard, and it’s hoping to keep ugly fights off the court in the future.